Thanush-hegde/sahai-your-government-guide/README.md

 # 🏛️ SAHAI – Your Government Guide

 **SAHAI** is a digital inclusion platform designed to make government services easier to understand and access.
-It helps users discover relevant government schemes and services, understand eligibility requirements, find the documents they need, and access official application links — all in one simple and user-friendly platform.
+It helps users discover government schemes, check eligibility, understand required documents, and access official application links — all through a simple and user-friendly interface.

-### 🎯 Problem
+## 🎯 Problem

-Government schemes and services can be difficult to navigate, especially for elderly people and users who may struggle with complicated websites, unclear requirements, or finding the correct information.
+Government schemes and services can often be difficult to find and understand.
+Elderly users and people who are not comfortable navigating complex websites may struggle to identify the right scheme, eligibility criteria, required documents, and official application process.

-### 💡 Our Solution
+## 💡 Solution

-SAHAI simplifies the process by providing:
+SAHAI brings this information together in one accessible platform, helping users:

-* 🔍 Easy discovery of government schemes and services
+* 🔍 Discover government schemes and services
-* 📋 Clear eligibility requirements
+* ✅ Check eligibility requirements
-* 📄 Required document checklists
+* 📄 View required documents
-* 🔗 Direct links to official government portals
+* 🔗 Access official government application links
+* 🧭 Navigate information through a simple interface
-* 👴 A simple, accessible interface designed with elderly users in mind
+* 👴 Make digital government services more accessible to elderly users

+## 🛠️ Tech Stack

+### Frontend

+* ⚛️ React
+* 🔷 TypeScript
+* ⚡ Vite
+* 🎨 Tailwind CSS

+### UI & Components

+* 🧩 Component-based UI architecture
+* 🎨 Tailwind CSS
+* 📱 Responsive Design

+### Development Tools

+* 💻 Visual Studio Code
+* 🔧 Git & GitHub
+* 📦 npm
+* 🥟 Bun

+### Configuration & Build

+* ⚙️ ESLint
+* 📦 PostCSS
+* 🔧 Vite

+### Deployment

+* 🚀 Vercel

+## ✨ Key Features

+* Government scheme discovery
+* Scheme details and descriptions
-* 🌐 Centralized information instead of searching across multiple websites
+* Eligibility information

-### 🚀 Goal
+* Required document checklist
+* Official government links
+* Simple and accessible UI
+* Mobile-friendly design

+## 🎯 Project Goal

-Our goal is to bridge the gap between **people and government services** by making important information more accessible, understandable, and easier to navigate.
+The goal of SAHAI is to **bridge the digital gap between citizens and government services** by making important information easier to find, understand, and access.

-**SAHAI — Making Government Services Simpler, One Step at a Time.**
+## 👥 Target Users

+* 👴 Elderly citizens
+* 👨‍👩‍👧 General citizens
+* 📱 Users with limited digital literacy
+* 🏘️ People who have difficulty navigating government portals

+## 🏆 Hackathon Project

+SAHAI was developed as a **hackathon project** under the theme of **Digital Inclusion & Public Access**, focusing on improving accessibility to essential government information.

+---

+### 🇮🇳 SAHAI

+**Making Government Services Simpler, More Accessible, and Easier to Navigate.**